 St. Mary School is centered on the Gospel of Jesus Christ and focuses on both academic excellence and personal growth.
-We welcome all students between the ages of pre-school through eighth grade who seek to learn and grow in a caring, Christian environment.
+We welcome all students between the ages of pre-school through eighth grade, with a current enrollment of 250 students who seek to learn and grow in a caring, Christian environment.
 Our students develop to be lifelong learners who comprise 21st century skills, such as collaboration and teamwork, creativity and imagination, critical thinking and problem solving.
 This will prepare them for a successful future and help them to become active and caring members of their communities.

 Here are some highlights of our grade 1-5 curriculum: